 - Place dish into oven and cook for approx 25 minutes or until the tomatoes have released their juices and the skins have started to wilt.
 Remove from oven .

 - Meanwhile, in large pan or pot, add the sliced or chopped onions with the remaining 1 tbsp olive oil and 1 tsp kosher salt and cook over medium heat, stirring every few minutes.
 Cook until the onions have lightly browned along the edges and are tender.

-- Add the white beans, chopped sun-dried tomatoes, tomato paste, garlic powder, and dried oregano to the pan with onions, and stir gently to incorporate.
+- Drain and rinse the white beans.
+Add the white beans, chopped sun-dried tomatoes, tomato paste, garlic powder, and dried oregano to the pan with onions, and stir gently to incorporate.

 - Then add the roasted tomatoes from the oven into the pan (along with their juices from the roasting pan) as well as the fresh parsley, baby spinach, olives, and lemon juice and gently stir.

 - If desired, add the vegetable broth to thin the consistency to your liking.
 The baby spinach will start wilting as you stir.
 Taste for seasoning, adding more pepper if desired.

 - Top with fresh thyme leaves and serve with pasta, if using.

 Thanks Francesca!
 It’s a keeper, I love this cozy combination.